rust-shell-script/rust_cmd_lib/README.md

 #### Thread Safety

 This library tries very hard to not set global states, so parallel `cargo test` can be executed just fine.
-However, the process APIs are inherently not thread-safe, as a result I sometimes need to set `RUST_TEST_THREADS=1` before running tests.
+However, there might be some internal process related APIs which are not thread-safe.
+More investigation is needed.

 License: MIT OR Apache-2.0